ZettelGeist/zettelgeist/docs/tutorial-Word.md

 - If that last sentence confuses you, don't worry.
 Just use Google Docs or Word or whatever you are used to.
 (The surprise is that you don't actually have to buy any word processor at all because the above basic text editors come with your system and ZettelGeist would allow you to use those for free to research, organize, and write any great work you need to produce -- but let's set that issue aside for the moment.)

-## Let's try it out with Google Docs since we all have access to that.
+## Let's try it out with Microsoft Word.

 - As you can see on the "Get Started" and "Note Format" page above, a note in ZettelGeist is just a set of information put together in sections marked with a colon, like title: or note: or tags:, etc.